LDubya/OpenKeyNav/docs/structural-navigation-implementation.md

 releasing and pressing `Alt` again.
 Other extra modifiers remain exact.
 Applications may declare ownership with `ownsKey` or the `data-openkeynav-key-owner` hook.

+## Structural keylabels

+The default visual hints are `⇧←` / `⇧→` for previous / next horizontal
+context and `⇧↑` / `⇧↓` for broaden / narrow.
+Each structural
+label is attached only to a different target the command will focus.
+A context-only broaden or narrow operation has no destination label.
+An arrow hint is also omitted when the current widget owns the chord.
+The focused target gets `↵` and/or `⎵` only for stable native activation semantics: links use Enter, buttons and summaries use Enter and Space, and checkboxes/radios use Space.
+When focus is on a native HTML radio, the browser's own focus destinations get bare-arrow hints: `←↑` on the previous group member and `→↓` on the next.
+A two-radio group uses `↔↕` on its single peer.
+Select, range, and number controls do not receive destination hints because their arrows change internal state without moving DOM focus.
+Native arrow events remain unhandled.

+Every hint is at most two Unicode symbols, and each target receives at most one hint.
+One-symbol activation hints combine when both fit (for example `↵⎵`);
+the shared renderer places a visual divider between them to mean “or.”
+Two-symbol structural chords remain joined and atomic.
+Assigned structural hints are visual, `aria-hidden`, and never add `data-openkeynav-label` to page targets, so they cannot become Click Mode type-to-select destinations.
+The imported renderer applies the standard keylabel target treatment through an owner-scoped attribute and removes it with the overlays.
+Click, Move, and menu layers remove the structural hints while they are in front; the mode signal restores them through the imported keylabel renderer when the temporary layer closes.
+Exit and teardown remove the owner-scoped overlays.
+The renderer marks the label whose target is actively focused and colors it from the configured focus-ring color.
+Its background is darkened only when necessary to maintain at least 4.5:1 contrast with white text, while the existing thin white keylabel outline remains in place.
+Destination labels retain the normal palette.

+`modesConfig.structuralNavigation.keylabels` enables structural and activation hints by default and provides independent `tab`, `horizontal`, `vertical`, `nativeArrows`, and `activation` switches.
+The `tab` group is on by default and shows `⇥` and `⇧⇥` destination hints; setting it to `false` hides them.

 An accepted structural command has precedence in OpenKeyNav's capture listener.
 Native-owned keys, application-owned character commands, and unhandled system